NO PROMO CODE REQUIRED

 At the top of the app, FanDuel provides shortcuts for the most popular sports, along with a button for games in progress and another for promotions.

 When you tap on certain types of events, like tennis, for example, you can even see an animation of the court and watch points being played in real time.
 This is a nice touch which you won’t find in most apps made by U.S. competitors.
-In the future, as the industry matures, we might even see live games being broadcast right on the screen.
+For select games and matches, you can actually stream the action live inside the app as long as you have a balance in your account.

 FanDuel came out swinging with a very robust array of deposit and withdrawal methods, which should make it easy for most gamblers to get their money on and off the site.